Perfectly transparent boundary conditions and wave propagation in lattice Boltzmann schemes: Scalar problems

 \subsubsection{Transparent boundary conditions for the \lbmScheme{1}{2} scheme}

 We devise boundary conditions building on the work of \cite{besse2021discrete}, adapted to several numerical unknowns in two fashions.
 The first one follows \cite{bellotti2025stability}, and is based on the detailed constructions of eigenvectors.
-The second one, which is simpler, lets the numerical scheme do the job.
+The second (simpler) one lets the numerical scheme do the job.
 We present the case $\courantNumber>0$.

 \paragraph{Spatial roots of the characteristic equation}